-Your birthday is the one day of the year where it’s all about you – unless you live in Germany.
-As a newcomer, you might want to prepare yourself for German birthday traditions.
+Your birthday is when it’s all about you – unless you live in Germany.
+Celebrate in style with these German birthday traditions.

 What exactly can you expect when it’s your birthday in Germany?

-1. No one mentions your birthday until it’s your birthday
+1. No one mentions your birthday in advance

-In Germany, mentioning someone’s birthday before the date is bad luck.
-If your German friends are nice enough to give you a birthday present, don’t open it until your actual day – or at least don’t tell them you opened it before your actual birthday.
+One cultural quirk about birthdays in Germany is that mentioning them before the date is bad luck.
+If your German friends are nice enough to give you a birthday present, don’t open it until the actual day – or at least don’t tell them you opened it before your birthday.

-If you’re sending someone a gift, make sure to write ‘GEBURTSTAG‘ in all-caps, red-alert style, so they don’t inadvertently open it a few days early and bring unknown horrors upon themselves.
+If you’re sending someone a gift, make sure to write ‘GEBURTSTAG‘ in all-caps, so they don’t inadvertently open it a few days early and bring unknown horrors upon themselves.

 2. You buy your own cake